direnv/direnv/README.md

 ## Common things people don't know

-Based on GitHub issues interractions, here are the top things that have been confusing for users:
+Based on GitHub issues interactions, here are the top things that have been confusing for users:

 1. direnv has a standard library of functions, a collection of utilities that I found useful to have and accumulated over the years.
 If you know how to read bash, you can find it here: https://github.com/direnv/direnv/blob/master/stdlib.sh